Bible Truth for Everyday Life

 Meanwhile, we were woven together by the Master Creator to fulfill the purposes he designated in advance for us.
 We won’t fulfill those purposes if we don’t learn how to be our authentic selves.

-5 Reasons to Be Your Authentic Self
+5 Reasons to Be the Real You

 I carry these lessons with me as we delve into the next venture this summer.